 Paul Veugen, founder of Human, told me about this feature a couple of weeks ago.
 He mentioned that he segments the retention of his users based on iOS App Version, except only time.
 I didn’t know it was possible with Mixpanel, so I want to share this with you as well.

 These are in my opinion the basics of Mixpanel tracking.
-Track your basic 4 events and start optimising your solution based on these numbers.
+Track your basic 4 events and start optimizing your solution based on these numbers.
 Focus on Retention and Activation first.